studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 "Crazy doctor"; so convenient.

 There were also some strong "commerce" jargons, including referring to companies as "M/S So-and-So".
 I don't know if this is the beginning of a new trend.
-Also, I felt that the book assumes that the reader knows banking terms and practices.
+Also, I felt that the book assumes knowledge of banking terms and practices on the reader's part.
 May my ignorance be pardoned, I had to Google some of the things mentioned in the book.

 The important point is, many sentences in the book fail in basic grammar: wrong punctuations, wrong use of conjunctions (sometimes even wrong conjunctions), tense mix-up&hellip; I'm surprised this even cleared the front desk before printing.

 > Recently, investigators found out that Musa's Dubai-based company, Al Jamal Diamonds, is a front for his illegal trade in blood diamonds.
 'On each trip, diamonds worth around $5–10&nbsp;lack are smuggled into Dubai and the African courier is paid $10,&nbsp;000 as his courier fee,' as per the report.

-My high school grammar class tells me, there are at least three errors in the quoted text.
+My high school grammar class tells me, there are _at least_ three errors in the quoted text.

 ### Good points

-To someone who's grown reading the likes of Champak, this book would be a memory refresher.
+To someone who grew up reading the likes of Champak, this book would be a memory refresher.
 The language has a "homely narrative" feel to it&mdash;the kind that reminds you of your granny.

 In some places, the word patterns seem feminine.
 I think that's a good thing&mdash;the author's attempt to retain the feel of how the author of the original work (Mrs Sapna Jha in this case) wrote it.